atbcb/ICTTestingBaseline/docs/01KeyboardNavigation.md

     2. If keyboard navigation and interaction REQUIRES specific timing, then check that the interface’s underlying function REQUIRES input that depends on the path of the user's movement (e.g., free-hand drawing; if the underlying function itself requires input that depends on the path of the user’s movement, then it may require specific timing for individual keystrokes).

 ##### Test Results for SC 2.1.1
-* If any test for SC 2.1.1 fails, then the content is not conformant to SC 2.1.1
+* If any of the above checks fail, then the content fails this SC

 #### Tests for SC 2.1.2
 Keyboard access and control includes the ability to navigate to AND away from interactive content using only a keyboard.
 This test rule validates a keyboard-only user’s ability to move focus away from components.